rach7777/monax-may/content/blog/2018/2018-12-13-press-release-blockchain-for-good-monax-launches-marmota-prime.md

 Monax is a leader in smart contract and blockchain technology, having recently announced the official beta launch of The Monax Platform as the latest in its line of smart contract products.
 The Monax Platform is a collaborative workspace for professionals, complete with market-ready smart contract templates available for individual or commercial use.
 Kuhlman concluded, “With the functions in the game mirrored in the Monax Platform, we hope that this daily challenge will provide a useful introduction to blockchain technology.
 The Marmota Prime game is proof that legal technology can be not only very powerful, but also quite fun and rewarding.
 Good luck!”

-For more information, visit www.monax.io.
+### Link to the game is [here](https://app.monax.io/marmota-prime)

-- Casey Kuhlman, CEO and Co-founder of Monax Industries, is available for interview.
+(Casey Kuhlman, CEO and Co-founder of Monax Industries, is available for interview)

 Media contact
 Liam Murphy